LIFT Open Market Shared Equity

 More information

-For more information about the LIFT Open Market Shared Equity scheme, please read the Buyers’ Information Guide, sign up to the LIFT mailing list or contact us at lift@linksharedequity.co.uk or 0330 303 0125.
+For more information about the LIFT Open Market Shared Equity scheme, please read the Buyers’ Information Guide or contact us at lift@linksharedequity.co.uk or 0330 303 0125.
 You can also check the Scottish Government’s website.

 We welcome feedback about our services.
 Compliments and complaints can be submitted here.